autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 #### Situations that can make the system unstable

 - The vehicle is placed in a Texture-less environment
-- The vehicle is surrounded by other objects
+- The vehicle is surrounded by other objects.
-- The camera observes significant illumination changes such as sunshine, headlight, or brightness change at the exit of a tunnel
+- The camera observes significant illumination changes, such as those caused by sunshine, headlights from other vehicles or when approaching the exit of a tunnel.
-- The vehicle is placed in a dark environment
+- The vehicle is placed in a dark environment.

 #### Functionality

-- The system can estimate the odometry by tracking visual features
+- The system can estimate odometry by tracking visual features.

 ### Wheel speed sensor